coreyker/dnn-mgr/hpc_scripts/README.md

 mkdir .local/lib
 mkdir .local/include
 ```
 Now download and install the libraries into those folders.
-The following "pseudocode" demonstrates:
+The following "pseudocode" demonstrates (you will need to track down the correct urls for your platform):
 ```
 url_list = [
 "http://www.hdfgroup.org/HDF5/release/obtain5.html", # find your libhdf5 here